Diegobraun/HapijBrAPI/README.md

 # HapijBrAPI
-A api created that have a principal concept called "orm data automatization"
+A api created by a principal concept called "orm data automatization"